 Kotlin’s short code ensures its readability for other developers and crash prevention.
 It also features code compilers which prove extremely helpful when spotting errors.

-Despite some previous bad rep for PHP, the November 2020 update to PHP is getting noticed due to some major new features and performance updates.
-While we won’t list all of the features here, we will focus on the most promising ones, looking ahead into the New Year.
+Despite some previous bad rep for PHP, the November 2020 update to PHP has been getting noticed due to some major new features and performance updates.
+While we won’t list all of the features here, we will focus on the most promising ones, looking ahead into 2021.

 The universally useful feature of static typing - previously available among others in Kotlin and TS - is now also incorporated in PHP8.
 As a result, code error detection at the programming stage will also be possible when writing in PHP8.